 I came from Tzu Chi School which is known to work in the missions of charity, medicine, education, and humanitarian with the spirit of learning, sincerity, integrity, trust, and honesty.
-They believed in the equality of beings and the Buddha-nature latent in every person.
+They believe in the equality of beings and the Buddha-nature latent in every person.
 Hence, I grew up understanding the importance of these values and I’ve been applying them in my daily life by organizing various fundraising events and contributing to charity work in orphanages.
 Researching about the culture of The Church of Jesus Christ of Latter-day Saints resulted in my discovery of similar moral standards which include personal honesty, integrity, obedience to the law, and dedication to the acquisition of knowledge.
 I’ve always studied in an environment that holds strong values and I believe that BYU holds a spiritually strengthening environment that can complement well with how I conduct my learning in high school.
 When I first entered Tzu Chi in Grade 1, it was solely because I was interested in learning in an environment like BYU.
 My friends and family have always supported my decision especially when I want to learn in a school like BYU that offers a unique opportunity to seek learning through faith.
 I believe my explanation about my interests in BYU will be given full support by everyone around me.

+Notes:

+The environment you grew up in definitely plays a part in shaping your beliefs.
+It’s good to show how your education has supported your beliefs.

+Going back to the prompt, I believe it directs you to write to a friend or family member about why you want to learn in an environment like BYU considering the spiritual and educational aspects of the school.
+Instead of telling the reader how your friends and family members will support your learning, your essay should be crafted as though you are telling them why you want to learn in BYU.

+Concluding the essay, you can definitely tie in how your experience at Tzu Chi and your own beliefs motivate you to learning at BYU and what you think you will gain from a spiritual learning experience.

+All the best!

+Thalia